VWO Insights

 Heatmap is a real-time visitor behavior analysis tool that offers the capability to not only track user activities on static elements but also help collate data around dynamic elements like drop-down menus, pop-up forms, cart pages, and so on.

-Additionally, it is also adaptable and responsive to changes like modifications in the web page’s design, in an ad’s layout, and so on.
+• Adaptable and responsive to modifications in the web page’s design, ad layout, etc.

 5. UXWizz

-UXWizz WordPress heatmap plugin offers click heatmaps, mouse movement heatmaps, and scroll heatmaps so you can track exactly how a visitor went from point A to Point B on a webpage.
-Some of the main USPs of the userTrack plugin are that it comes in a 1MB file size, and does not slow the website it is installed on.
+UXWizz WordPress heatmap plugin offers click heatmaps, mouse movement heatmaps, and scroll heatmaps to track exactly how a visitor went from point A to Point B on a webpage.

 6. Hotspots Analytics